CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cst_mux/cst-mux_requirements.md

 **HLR‑CST‑MUX‑003**
 The testbench SHALL verify that CST‑Mux accepts activation, freeze, thaw, and continuity flags for each identity layer.

+**HLR‑CST‑MUX‑034 — New Context Creation Signal Acceptance** The testbench SHALL verify that CST‑Mux accepts the CST‑MS control signal new_context_required and SHALL propagate this flag into the Unified Stability Packet (USP) without modification.

 ---

 # **2. Layer Indexing Tests**